Frequently Asked Questions

 Women’s Reproductive Mental Health – specifically addresses mental health issues related to the reproductive life stages and hormonal changes women experience.
 This includes conditions like perinatal depression, premenstrual dysphoric disorder (PMDD), postpartum depression, and mental health challenges during perimenopause and menopause.
 It encompasses the psychological impact of reproductive events such as menstruation, pregnancy, childbirth, and menopause.

-Yes, mental health care is available for women experiencing postpartum mood and anxiety disorders (PMADs), including postpartum depression (PPD), postpartum anxiety (PPA), and other postpartum mood disturbances.
+Yes.
+Mental health care is available for women experiencing postpartum mood and anxiety disorders (PMADs), including postpartum depression (PPD), postpartum anxiety (PPA), and related postpartum mood concerns.
 Since care is provided exclusively via telehealth, services are primarily focused on postpartum mental health rather than during pregnancy.
-Women experiencing mood or anxiety symptoms during pregnancy are encouraged to consult their OB-GYN or a perinatal mental health specialist.
+Women experiencing mood or anxiety symptoms while pregnant are encouraged to consult their OB-GYN or a perinatal mental health specialist.

 3. Lab Testing & Specialty Testing